Royal Welch Fusiliers: Formation; 1689 to 1773

 Following the 1751 reforms that standardised naming and numbering of regiments, it became the 23rd Regiment of Foot (Royal Welsh Fuzileers).
 In the opening battle of the Seven Years' War, it was part of the Minorca garrison that surrendered to the French in June 1756; given free passage to Gibraltar, from 1758 it campaigned in Germany.
 In the same year the 2nd Battalion was separated from the regiment and became the 68th Regiment of Foot.

 At Minden in August 1759, it was one of the infantry units that routed the French cavalry, an achievement still celebrated as Minden Day by their successor unit, the Royal Welsh.
 Between 1760 and 1762, it fought in the battles of Warburg, Kloster Kampen 1760 and Wilhelmsthal in June 1762, before the war ended with the 1763 Treaty of Paris.

-When the American Revolutionary War began in 1775, the regiment was posted to North America.
+The regiment was posted to British North America in 1773 being stationed first in the Province of New York then moved to Boston where it took part in the first engagement of the American Revolutionary War at the Battles of Lexington and Concord in 1775.
 The light infantry and grenadier companies took heavy losses at the Battle of Bunker Hill in June 1775; it participated in nearly every campaign up to the Siege of Yorktown in September 1781.
 At Yorktown, it was the only British regiment not to surrender its colours, which were smuggled out by a junior officer.

 In the early stages of the French Revolutionary Wars, it was posted to the West Indies in 1794 and participated in the 1795 capture of Port-au-Prince before returning home in 1796.
 As part of the expeditionary force assigned to the 1799 Anglo-Russian invasion of Holland, it fought at Alkmaar in October 1799.

-23rd Royal Welch Fusilier guarding a statue of Arthur Wellesley, 1st Duke of Wellington in London.